Iceland starter pack

 Ölgerðin Egils Skallagrímsson

-Craft brewery that is a subsidiary of Egill Skallagrímsson Brewery.
-Produces a multitude of beers throughout the year, including classic pilsners and IPAs, and seasonal releases.
+About: Craft brewery that is a subsidiary of Egill Skallagrímsson Brewery.
+Borg produces a multitude of beers throughout the year, including classic pilsners and IPAs, and seasonal releases.

 - Bríó pilsner

 About: Another "big guy" and early player in the Icelandic beer market, hailing from Northern Iceland.
 Currently one of the most purchased beers in Iceland, mostly producing lagers.

 About: Kaldi was the first craft brewery in Iceland (founded in 2006).
 Kaldi brews using techniques from the Czech Republic.
 All of their beers are brewed by German quality law, using only basic raw materials: water, malted barley, hops

 - Kaldi blond (the most sold bottled beer in Iceland)

 - Norðan Kaldi (English style ale)

 About: Hailing from Northern Iceland, Einstök uses glacial waters to brew their beers.
 They have a range of styles, though they focus on “quality over quantity,” and produce unique styles.